 Accountability

-Section 7-02-02.1 Tier I organizations shall present a detailed and tangible record of all past financial activity during the previous fiscal year, as well as each organization’s upcoming annual projections.
+Tier I organizations shall present a detailed and tangible record of all past financial activity during the previous fiscal year, as well as each organization’s upcoming annual projections.
 They shall give the presentation to the Senate by the end of the Fall Semester, which should also include a summary of their positive impacts on the university and its students.

-Knowingly providing false statements the Finance Commission or the student senate is prohibited.
+Knowingly providing false statements to the Finance Commission or the Student Senate is prohibited.
 An organization whose representative violates this provision may be subject to rescission of funds, monetary fines, reduced CSO rating, probation, loss of privilege to receive a budget, disbandment, or any combination of these sanctions.
 The Student Court shall hear cases involving alleged violations of this rule.

-The incoming Student Body Executive Branch will be required to prepare the upcoming year’s Student Government Budget with the Student Government Advisors.
-This Budget must be presented and approved by the Senate at the final Senate meeting of the Spring Academic Semester.
+The outgoing Student Government Executive Branch will be required to prepare the upcoming year’s Student Government Budget with the Student Government Advisers.
+This Budget must be presented and approved by the Student Senate at the final Student Senate meeting of the Spring Academic Semester.

-Within the Student Government Budget, the Executive Team and Senate shall ensure that $1,000.00 be allocated for the annual membership fee and public relations expenses for the National Student Exchange.
+Within the Student Government Budget, the Executive Team and Student Senate shall ensure that $1,000.00 be allocated for the annual membership fee and public relations expenses for the National Student Exchange.
 These dollars shall be transferred to the Office of Student Life at the beginning of each year.

 Reserve Fund